 - Kitchen towel holder

 - Broom and Mop Holder – These are great!!
-I bought 2 and they hang behind my bedroom door.
+I bought this package of 2 and they hang behind my bedroom door.

 Collapsible Dish Drainer – let’s talk about this for a moment.
 I have seen those super cool little drying pads out there.
 Small, and easy to fold or roll up and put away!
 Right?
 Well, the first time I used one, my coffee pot (which I balanced on a spoon) rolled off and completely shattered on the ground.
 So unless you have amazing Tetris skills, get this awesome collapsible dish drainer!
 It has been very convenient and I put it right between my back couch and the wall.

 Coffee filter dispenser – Works like a charm!
 I love it!
 I did not attach it to anything.
 We didn’t choose to hang it up.
-But even after 3 years of travel, it’s one of my top useful items.
+But even after 5 years of travel, it’s one of my top useful items.
+2021 update: Looks like this is out of stock.
+I highly recommend looking for this outside of Amazon if you have to!
+We love it!

 Silicone Cup Lids – Who would have thought?
 I love these things.
 When we were in Montana I couldn’t sit outside without flies or mosquitos hovering.
 These saved my drinks 100 times if not more from bugs in my drinks.